invertase/react-native-firebase/docs/functions/index.md

 		title="Quick Start"
 		to="/{{ version }}/functions/quick-start"
 	>
-    Hook your application up with your Cloud Functions in our quick start guide.
+    Learn the basics of using Cloud Functions from within your application.
 	</Block>
 	<Block
 		icon="school"